 At AEL, climate action is deeply ingrained in our business strategy and risk management practices.
-The Company's impacts on the following five business units of AEL Board plays a pivotal role in driving and overseeing our climate strategy, with a robust governance structure in place.
-Our robust governance structures facilitate and Solar Manufacturing). proactive management and vigilant oversight of climate-The analysis considered two representative related issues, ESG performance, and CSR activities, concentration pathways (RCPs): RCP 4.5 and RCP 8.5. underscoring AEL's dedication to implementing impactful decarbonisation strategies and fostering sustainable • RCP 4.5 assumes a decline in global emissions after practices as a testament to our commitment to responsible corporate stewardship.
+The Company's Board plays a pivotal role in driving and overseeing our climate strategy, with a robust governance structure in place.
+Our robust governance structures facilitate proactive management and vigilant oversight of climate-related issues, ESG performance, and CSR activities, underscoring AEL's dedication to implementing impactful decarbonisation strategies and fostering sustainable practices as a testament to our commitment to responsible corporate stewardship.